vaishnaviguru-21/Sales-analysis/README.md

 **Dataset**:
 The dataset contains sales transaction records with information such as:

-Order ID
+Order ID,
-Order Date
+Order Date,
-Customer Details
+Customer Details,
-Product Category
+Product Category,
-Sales
+Sales,
-Profit
+Profit,
-Quantity
+Quantity,
-Discount
+Discount,
-Region
+Region,
-Shipping Details
+Shipping Details,
 The data was cleaned and prepared before analysis to ensure accuracy and consistency.

 **Tools & Technologies**: